 My question is: is this is a violation of the Fair Labor Standards Act, which prohibits employers from requiring employees to engage in uncompensated work during their normal work?
 If it is not a violation of this Act, please explain how it is not.
 If it is a violation of the Fair Labor Standards Act, please explain how you will compel the Deans to cease and desist this illegal behavior.

-4. It was m/s/p (Wells) to approve the minutes of meeting of November 17, 2020 (ASM 20-10).
+- 4. It was m/s/p (Wells) to approve the minutes of meeting of November 17, 2020 (ASM 20-10). - 5.
+It was m/s/p (Riggio) to approve the agenda.

 APPROVAL OF THE MINUTES

 APPROVAL OF THE AGENDA